papers-we-love/papers-we-love/machine_learning/README.md

 * :scroll: **[Truncation of Wavelet Matrices: Edge Effects and the Reduction of Topological Control](https://github.com/papers-we-love/papers-we-love/blob/master/machine_learning/Truncation-of-Wavelet-Matrices--Edge-Effects-and-Reduction-of-Topological-Control.pdf)** by Freedman

+  In Simons Foundation’s interview by Michael Hartley Freedman of Robion Kirby, Freedman mentions this paper in which MHF applied RK’s “torus trick” to compression via wavelets.

 * :scroll: **[Understanding Deep Convolutional Networks](https://github.com/papers-we-love/papers-we-love/blob/master/machine_learning/Understanding-Deep-Convolutional-Networks.pdf)** by Mallet

+  Stéphane Mallat thinks renormalisation has something to do with why deep nets work.

 * :scroll: **[General self-similarity: an overview](https://github.com/papers-we-love/papers-we-love/blob/master/machine_learning/General-self-similarity--an-overview.pdf)** by Leinster

+  Again on the topic of renormalisation.
+Dr Leinster has a nice, simple picture of self-similarity